taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Peacekeeper 1: **"This heat is brutal...you can tell we're only 6 degrees north of the Red Zone..."**

-Peacekeeper 2: **"I'd rather be out here than back in those caves!"**
+Peacekeeper 2: **"I'd rather be out here than back in those marsh caves!
+Eeugh, the smell!!"**

 Peacekeeper 3: **"I feel a little bad about re-supplying off them...they don't seem to have much space to grow food..."**